John A. Knudsen: Legacy

 The John Knudsen Memorial Scholarship was established after his death in 2014 to provide financial assistance to Harper College students pursuing fine art.

 In honor of his service to Harper College as well as his talent, the “John A. Knudsen: Retrospective” was given at the campus from August 31 to October 1, 2015.
 A wide variety of etchings, engravings, woodcuts, and paintings were displayed that demonstrated his varying style.

-Longtime friend and colleague Evan Lindquist and his wife Sharon made a generous donation of artwork to the University of Arkansas that prompted another retrospective of Knudsen's work.
+Longtime friend and colleague Evan Lindquist and his wife Sharon made a generous donation of artwork to the Bradbury Art Museum at Arkansas State University in Jonesboro, Arkansas that prompted another retrospective of Knudsen's work.
 The show was held at the Bradbury Art Museum in the fall of 2016 and was entitled "Vicinity".
 It focused on etchings, lithographs, and silk screen prints of the Chicago cityscape.

 In the fall of 2016, a one-man show retrospective was held at Garrett-Evangelical Theological Seminary in Evanston, Illinois.
 Osvaldo Vena, professor emeritus, reviewed Knudsen's body of artwork and proposed a show that focused on religious themes that were present in many of his pieces.
 Knudsen's work was influenced by being raised in a family with a Lutheran minister as a father.
 He was also greatly influenced by Romanesque religious iconography.

 Knudsen's cityscape paintings continue to be represented at the Merchandise Mart in Chicago by the Richard Norton Gallery.
 His printmaking work is represented by Thomas Cvikota of C. Editions.
 Cvikota was a former student and advocate for Knudsen's prints.

+John Knudsen was one of the original art professors when William Rainey Harper College opened in the fall of 1967.
+He was instrumental in fighting for hiring artists who were most qualified as opposed to the hiring of friends.
+This served Harper College in attracting students who were already attending 4-year colleges but wanted to study with the Harper College faculty and transfer their credit back into their original program.
+It also set up the school to be capable of serving students with the changes that come with time.

+John Knudsen was a painter and printmaker deeply responding to the changing world around him with original themes such as cityscapes, street signs, trains, light posts, auctions, Persian rugs, politicians, and all the places he traveled.
+Everything he saw, no matter how significant or insignificant, could be turned into a work of art.

+In 1985 he had a large one-person exhibition at the University of Minnesota’s Katherine Nash Gallery of all abstract work.
+He eliminated the representational forms of the past but spent time on expanding the abstract patterns that made up these forms.
+Afterwards he returned to representation with new vigor based on this experience.

+In 1994, John Knudsen had a one-person exhibition at the Beauxmage Fine arts in St. Paul Minnesota.
+He also had 2 one-person exhibitions at the Grand Hand Gallery, St Paul Minnesota in 1998 and 1999.